tajah93/Budget-Tracker/README.md

 ## Overview ##

 This application allows the user to add and subtract funds from their budget both on and offline.
-It also updates and populates the tracker when brough back online after being offline.
+It also updates and populates the tracker when brought back online after being offline.

 ## Installation ##